Interreligious Chaplaincy Course Overview

 2. Spiritual Counseling in Chaplaincy

-3. Meaning Making: Theological Reflection in Chaplaincy
+4. Prep CPE course: Meaning Making & Theological Reflection in Chaplaincy

 Chaplaincy Retreat: Students may be invited to an annual retreat to meet and network with active chaplains, ACPE supervisors, and guest scholars.
 Currently not required due to COVID-19!